 Plant life under threat in the Republic of South Africa

 The large and unique flora of the Republic of South Africa needs no introduction.
 There are more than 20,000 species, thousands of which can only be found in South Africa.

-Nearly 400 species are classified as vulnerable, or (critically) endangered on the national Red Data List.
-The threats to this unique flora are as in so many places: urbanisation, agriculture, pressure on natural resources, and drought.
+Nearly 400 species are classified as vulnerable or (critically) endangered on the national Red Data List.
+The threats to this unique flora are the same as in so many places: urbanisation, agriculture, pressure on natural resources and drought.

 These pressures are, however, very different in different parts of the country.
 The unique 'fynbos' flora in the Western Cape province is, in addition, very sensitive to the effects of climate change: the many species from this relatively small area have nowhere else to go.

 The Republic of South Africa is an extraordinarily diverse country in terms of general morphology (plains, hills, high mountains, escarpments, table-lands, etc.), vegetation types (forest, thickets, savanna, grasslands, the famous open 'karoo' and 'fynbos' vegetations), and rainfall (from less than 350mm per year in large parts of the western and central parts to over 1100 mm in the eastern parts), to name but a few criteria.